Initiatives of Internal Control

 • The Board of Directors is responsible for overseeing tax risk, and Epson's Chief Financial Officer is the responsible official of Group tax affairs.
 The group that is in charge of tax affairs reports and manages taxes is under the supervision of the Chief Financial Officer.

-• Epson considers tax risk to be an important risk, and regularly reports such risks to the board of directors and the Corporate Management Council, which is composed of directors of the company.
+• Epson considers tax risk to be an important risk, and regularly reports such risks to the board of directors and the Corporate Strategy Council, which is composed of directors of the company.

 • Employees are trained in the tax-related regulations and business process standards that Epson has established to ensure that it properly fulfills its tax obligations.
 We conduct periodic internal tax audits and report the findings to top management and to the Audit & Supervisory Committee.